andrewplummer/Sugar/CAUTION.md

   - `Object.map`, `Object.each`, and `Object.size` were moved to the Object package from the Array package.
 If you were using these methods and making custom builds you may have to include the Object package now as well.

 - Level: Minor
-  - `Date#unitSince` (`Date#hoursSince`, etc) will now assume that the passed in format is UTC if the context date is also flagged as UTC (if you're using `setUTC`).
+  - `Date#unitSince` (`Date#hoursSince`, etc) now assumes that the passed in format is UTC if the context date is also flagged as UTC (if you're using `setUTC`).
 This behavior can be overriden by passing `{ fromUTC: false }` to these methods.

 - Level: Major
-  - `Object.clone` will now clone both non-enumerable properties if they exist and the attribute accessors "get" and "set".
+  - `Object.clone` now clones both non-enumerable properties if they exist and the attribute accessors "get" and "set".

 - Level: Very Minor
   - `Array#map`, `Array#unique`, `Array#groupBy`, `Array#min`, `Array#max`, `Array#least`, `Array#most`, `Array#sortBy`: Mapping shortcut strings now accept deep matchers with the dot `.` token.
-If you have objects that use `.` in the keys and are using these methods, be careful as this will now make the methods try to go deep.
+If you have objects that use `.` in the keys and are using these methods, be careful as this now makes the methods try to go deep.
 Pass a function instead to map as before.

 - Level: Very Minor
   - Some minor behavior changes around the way `String#removeTags` works on malformed html.
-Unmatched closing tags will now be removed.
+Unmatched closing tags are removed.

 v1.4.1+